 - News & Ideas

 This workshop familiarizes participants with the basic concepts and tools of practice-based teacher education and equips them with approaches to teaching instructional practice.
-There are two upcoming Workshops, both in Ann Arbor, MI: January 9 & 10, 2024 and August 1 & 2, 2024 .
+The next Workshops in Ann Arbor are August 1 & 2, 2024 and January 8 & 9, 2025.
 For more information, including schedules, logistics, and more, visit the registration page.

 The Introduction to Practice-Based Teacher Education Workshop enables teacher educators

 to develop a repertoire of approaches to making teaching practices explicit to beginning

 teachers and engaging them in supported practice during pre-service training.

 Skillful teaching can have a major impact on student learning.
 Teacher educators owe it to children to provide novice teachers with high-quality professional training so that they can develop strong, equitable instructional skills and use their craft to advance teaching for social justice.
 Our learning experiences are designed to help enable beginning teachers to successfully enact such teaching practices day after day in their classrooms.